elastic/kibana/x-pack/plugins/notifications/README.md

 }
 ```

-2. Use the exposed contracts:
+2. Use the exposed contract:

 ```ts
 // <plugin>/server/plugin.ts